RallyHereInteractive/unreal-plugins/Documentation/md/models/RHAPI_Session.md

 <br>
 #### `public `[`FRHAPI_MatchInfo`](RHAPI_MatchInfo.md#structFRHAPI__MatchInfo)` `[`Match_Optional`](#structFRHAPI__Session_1a865f37ad58a4c3eae21fc72d843b6a3a) <a id="structFRHAPI__Session_1a865f37ad58a4c3eae21fc72d843b6a3a"></a>

-Info about the current match in the instance.
+DEPRECATED Info about the current match in the instance.

 <br>
 #### `public bool `[`Match_IsSet`](#structFRHAPI__Session_1a97d359ac0758f38f0df5ee49c54c8108) <a id="structFRHAPI__Session_1a97d359ac0758f38f0df5ee49c54c8108"></a>